PooyaHekmati/music_embedding/README.md

 Documentation
 -------------

-Currently, docstrings are the best source of documentation.
-An extensive documentation will be available soon.
+Documentation is available [here] <https://pooyahekmati.github.io/music_embedding/> and as docstrings with the code.

 Usage
 -------------